iodes/GestureWheel/README.md

 # GestureWheel
 Mouse wheel gestures app for Windows

-## About
 ![GestureWheel](https://user-images.githubusercontent.com/1563800/184585023-7f45e398-22a2-48b9-adf0-41e5dbaf8d56.png)
 ![GestureWheel_Demo](https://user-images.githubusercontent.com/1563800/184630884-ebdd2a31-496b-4a62-85b7-b7b014105929.gif)

 Use your mouse wheel button to switch virtual desktops quickly and easily!
 **Hold down the wheel button and drag left or right** to smoothly switch between virtual desktops.
 You can also **double-click the wheel button** to open the Start menu or switch tasks.

 ## Features